loganbrenningmeyer/c-cube-printer/README.md

 # Cube Generation

-To print a 3D cube onto a 2D terminal, a 3D cube must first be built, then rotated, then projected onto a 2D plane.
+To print a 3D cube onto a 2D terminal, a 3D cube must first be constructed, then rotated, then projected onto a 2D plane.
 To do this:
   1. Build the cube as 8 vertices in 3D space
   2. Apply rotations to the points
   3. Project the vertices onto a 2D plane